The New Case for Social Climbing

 Molière’s Le Bourgeois Gentilhomme, performed for King Louis XIV’s court in 1670, may feature popular culture’s first social climber.
 The play satirizes Monsieur Jourdain, the son of a rich merchant, whose aim in life is not to accumulate more wealth, but to be accepted by the aristocracy.
 The title itself is an oxymoron: A member of the middle class can never become a gentleman.
 A joke, but one of great comfort to the audience at court.
 Yes, they have more money than the rest of you here, but they will never have access to this room.
 These relationships.

 By the close of the 17th century, aristocrats, merchants, and servants were crowding into theaters to see bawdy satires like John Vanbrugh’s The Relapse, in which a buffoonish Sir Novelty Fashion squanders his fortune purchasing the more impressive title of Lord Foppington.
-The joke had evolved: Okay, maybe they canaccess this room, but everyone (including the servants) knows they still can’t buy class.
+The joke had evolved: Okay, maybe they can access this room, but everyone (including the servants) knows they still can’t buy class.

 In 1722, Daniel Defoe published Moll Flanders, about a woman who cons and sleeps her way into the middle class.
 Moll might have been seen as unscrupulously obsessed with improving her station in life, but as a widow with no social standing or means, she was also desperate.
 She wasn’t posing as a gentlewoman to get into great parties; she was climbing to survive.